Follow the Sun (film): Plot

 The movie is a fictionalization of the life of American golf great Ben Hogan, narrated by Anne Baxter as Hogan's wife.

 In Fort Worth, Texas, young Ben Hogan (Harold Blake) works as a golf caddy to help support his family and dreams of becoming a professional golfer.
 Grown up (Glenn Ford), he quits his job in a garage, marries childhood sweetheart Valerie Fox (Anne Baxter), buys a used car, and sets out on the tour—discovering along the way that Valerie gets carsick.

 At his first professional tournament, in Niagara Falls, Chuck Williams (Dennis O'Keefe), a popular fellow pro, takes Hogan under his wing and they become best friends.
 (The locker room scene features several golfers of the day playing themselves.)
 Hogan makes the mistake of offending noted sportswriter Jay Dexter (Larry Keating), who mistakes Hogan's reticence for arrogance.
 Hogan has trouble concentrating and freezes; he considers giving up, but Valerie talks him out of it.
 They go on, traveling around the country from tournament to tournament, following the sun in the caravan that is the pro tour.

 At the Oakland Open, the Hogans are down to $5 and are weary of a diet of oranges.
 He ties for 6th, winning $285, and Valerie exclaims that the gallery doesn't scare him anymore.
 However, the price of Ben's concentration is a reputation for being aloof.

 His career prospers in the next few years, but World War II interrupts.
 After serving in the Air Force, Hogan returns to golfing and becomes a great champion.
 He is still unable to talk to fans or clown around, and has acquired an image in the media of a robotic, cold competitor with the nickname "The Texas Iceberg".
-He envies Williams his easy way with fans.
+He envies Williams easy way with fans.

 At the Bing Crosby Tournament in Pebble Beach, he wins, beating Williams.
 His former commanding officer says hello but Ben doesn't see him, he is concentrating so much on the game.
 Ben apologizes when the general tells him about it after the tournament and chastises himself for not being able to play golf and play to the gallery at the same time and give the fans what they want.
-Meanwhile Williams has developed a drinking problem that is interfering with his golf and breaking up his marriage to Norma (June Havoc).
+Meanwhile, Williams has developed a drinking problem that is interfering with his golf and breaking up his marriage to Norma (June Havoc).